 The F-22’s ability to supercruise increases its speed and range capabilities compared to existing fighter aircraft, which rely on fuel-intensive afterburners to reach supersonic speeds.

-The F-22 and F-35 both have a ceiling of above 50,000 feet.
+The F-22 and F-35 both have ceilings above 50,000 feet.
 The F-22 has a range of more than 1,850 miles while the F-35 has a range of over 1,350 miles with internal fuel, but unlimited range with aerial refueling.

-The characteristics of both the F-35 and the F-22 show how strong and forceful these aircraft are, as well as how sophisticated their designs are.
+The characteristics of the F-35 and the F-22 show how strong and forceful these aircraft are and how sophisticated their designs are.

 The F-35 has a height of 14 feet and a length of 51 feet, with a wingspan measuring 35 feet.
-The F-35 has a maximum takeoff weight of 70,000 pounds with an internal fuel capacity of 18,498 pounds.
+The F-35 has a maximum takeoff weight of 70,000 pounds and an internal fuel capacity of 18,498.

 The F-22 has a maximum takeover weight of 83,000 pounds and an internal fuel capacity of 18,000 pounds.